1. We are fully committed to the highest possible standards of governance and compliance.

 9. We are compliant and strive to adhere to the Codes of Fundraising which lays out best practice for dealing with donors, volunteers and fundraising activity and we look forward to adopting the new Governance Code for Charities.

-10. Our audited financial statements are published on our website.
-The 2017 financial statements are currently available.
-Our 2018 figures will be available once the annual audit by KPMG is finalised, accounts approved by the Board in May 2019 and the members at the June 2019 AGM.
+10. The 2018 financial statements are currently available.
+Our 2019 figures will be available once they are approved by the members at the July 2020 AGM.